 You probably will want to get one death certificate copy for each of the deceased’s credit cards, three for the three credit reporting bureaus, plus copies for other estate purposes.
 Some states have both long-form and short-form death certificates, and banks will differ on which they require.

-4. Notify all credit
+4. Notify all credit card companies.

 All credit card accounts should be closed immediately after the primary cardholder dies.
 Act quickly to avoid interest and finance charges.
 For joint credit cards, you should notify the credit card company that a joint cardholder has died.